Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Prompt-Noise Optimization

 \section{Prompt-Noise Optimization}

-Our goal is to effectively suppress the generation of inappropriate images from diffusion models.
-Specifically, we aim to develop a framework that can reduce unsafe content generation to minimal {\it while} preserving the alignment between text prompts and generated images as much as possible, within a reasonable budget of inference time.
+Our goal is to effectively suppress the generation of inappropriate content from diffusion models, while maintaining semantic alignment.
+Specifically, we aim to develop a framework that can reduce unsafe content generation to minimal while preserving the alignment between text prompts and generated images as much as possible, within a reasonable budget of inference time.
 To achieve this, we propose \textbf{Prompt-Noise Optimization} (PNO), a training-free framework that jointly optimizes the injected noise trajectory and continuous prompt embedding during the sampling process of diffusion models.
 To evaluate the appropriateness of generated images, we leverage an image safety classifier model to measure the degree of toxicity of generated images, and construct an objective function based on the classifier output.
-We then perform optimization on the continuous prompt embedding $c$ and injected noise trajectory $\{\bm{x}_T, \bm{z}_T, \dots, \bm{z}_1 \}$ to minimize the inappropriateness of the generated image.
+We then perform optimization on the continuous prompt embedding $c$ and injected noise trajectory $\{\mathbf{x}_T, \mathbf{z}_T, \dots, \mathbf{z}_1 \}$ to minimize the inappropriateness of the output.